 The enricher element also supports more advanced use cases where the message returned by the enrichment resource isn’t just a simple string which is exactly what we need to enrich the current message with, often you may want to enrich your message with just part of the information from the result of the invocation of an external service.

 For example, if you have a requirement to validate the credit card used for the order as well as add the full address using the ZIP code.
-The credit card validation process should populate a header call “paymentValidated” with either true or false, this is used later on.
+The credit card validation process should populate a header call “paymentValidated” with either true or false, this will be used later on.
 We can easily perform credit card validation by calling out to an authorization service like Authorize.Net to perform this validation, but we have a problem this cloud connector returns more than just a boolean.

 <flow name="orderProcessingFlow"> <inbound-endpoint ref="orderconnector"/> <enricher target="#[variable:paymentValidated]" source="/authorizenet/authorization/@valid"> <authorizenet:authorize cardNumber="/order/cc/number" /> </enricher> <outbound-endpoint ref="orderStep2"/> </flow>